AI Configuration

 For providers that support OAuth (Anthropic, GitHub Copilot):

-- Go to Settings > Provider Credentials
+- Go to Settings > Providers

 - Select a provider with the OAuth badge